th2-net/th2-docs/content/docs/versions/1-7/getting-started/requirements/software.md

 ---
-title: Software
-inner-title: Software requirements
+tree-title: Software
 weight: 10
 ---

+# Software requirements

 This table contains the list of Technologies and their versions which are required to work with th2.
 Installation instructions are given in [Installation](/1-7/getting-started/install-th2/1-base-system) section.